tomkyle/negatives-positive/README.md

 Desaturate colors, recommended for B/W negatives.
 Bonus: The TIFF will be converted to 16 bit Grayscale, saving up to 60% in file size; The image will have linear gamma 1.0 ICC profile applied (Gray-elle-V4-g10.icc).

 #### -g, --gamma *value*
 Gamma correction value to apply.
 It is highly recommended to use this parameter with linear TIFF images, together with **-n**.
-Pass a float value like `2.4` or `auto`. *Auto* will apply a calculated -gamma adjustment based on the mean values of an image.
+Pass a float value like `2.4` or `auto`. *Auto* will apply a calculated gamma adjustment based on the mean values of an image.
 Examples: `-g 2.2` and `--gamma auto`

 #### -n, --normalize
 Stretch histogram to reach black and white points.
 Recommended for most images.